-GAP FILLING AND RESPITE SERVICE LIMITS
+GAP FILING AND RESPITE SERVICE LIMITS

-Gap Filling Services are limited to \$1,500 for B-GAP and \$2,000 for E-GAP per client per fiscal year starting October 1, 2022.
+Gap Filing Services are limited to \$1,000 for B-GAP and E-GAP per client per fiscal year starting October 1, 2023.
 All requested financial assistance must be used within 30 days unless an extension is requested.
-Reimbursement requests must be submitted at the end of a given quarter.
-Respite service is limited to not more than \$2,000 per client per fiscal year starting October 1, 2022.
-Respite requests generally get a 90 day time frame to be used.
+Reimbursement requests must be submitted by the end of a given quarter.
+Respite service is limited to not more than \$1,000 per client per fiscal year starting October 1, 2023.
+Respite requests generally get a 90-day time frame to be used.
 Extensions can be requested.
-No more than \$1000 may be requested in a 6 month period.
-Under special circumstances, requests can be submitted for both caregiver Respite, caregiver GAP and B-GAP filling service.
+Under special circumstances, requests can be submitted for both caregiver Respite, caregiver GAP and B-GAP Filing service.